danut007ro/AdminBundle/docs/adapters/orm_adapter.md

 ### count_fetch_join_collection `bool`, default: false

 Specify if should fetch join collection when counting (total and filtered) using the default [Doctrine Paginator](https://www.doctrine-project.org/projects/doctrine-orm/en/2.9/tutorials/pagination.html).

+### force_apply_filters `bool`, default: false

+Specify if should apply filters even if no request is submitted with filters.